MagneticRegulus/advent-of-code-2025/README.md

 This year, I decided to complete the calendar in Ruby, my first programming language.
 I haven't programmed in Ruby in years, so this will be a lot of fun.
 Of course, my rustiness will show!

-**This is not intended to be a showcase of my programming skills; it's just some fun for a few days!**
+**This is not intended to be an exemplar of my programming skills; it's just some fun for a few days!
+Lots of this code will be abolute garbage**

 ### Day 2